-Based on the evidence presently available to the MCA and after having analysed the operation of these market, and taken due account of the Commission's 'Guidelines on market analysis and the assessment of SMP' (SMP Guidelines), the MCA proposes that for the wholesale access and call origination on mobile networks market Vodafone Malta Ltd. and Moblsle Communications Ltd. are being designated as having joint (collective) SMP.
+Based on the evidence presently available to the MCA and after having analysed the operation of this market and taken due account of the Commission's 'Guidelines on market analysis and the assessment of SMP' (SMP Guidelines), the MCA concludes that, for the wholesale access and call origination on mobile networks market, Vodafone Malta Ltd and MobIsle Communications Ltd are being designated as having joint (collective) SMP.

-The MCA has found sufficient evidence for justification of the proposed designation including:
+The MCA has found sufficient evidence for justification of these designations including:

-- High and symmetric market shares;

-- Highly concentrated market;
+- High and symmetric market shares; - Highly concentrated market;

-- Evidence of lack of price competition prices have remained stable for the past eighteen months, no introduction of on-net tariffs;

-- Existence of high entry barriers;

-- Homogenous products and product portfolios;

-- Sustained high profitability of Vodafone and go Mobile;

-- Evidence of parallel behaviour;

-- Lack of potential competition;

-- o Low countervailing buyer power; and

-- o No provision of wholesale access and call origination services.
+- Evidence of lack of price competition prices have remained stable for the past eighteen months; - Existence of high entry barriers; - Homogenous products and product portfolios; - o Sustained high profitability of Vodafone and go mobile; - Evidence of parallel behaviour; - Lack of potential competition; - Low countervailing buyer power; and - No provision of wholesale access and call origination services.

-Full details of the MCA's proposed designations and reasoning are contained in Chapter 03 of this document.
+Full details of the MCA's designations and reasoning are contained in Chapter 03 of this document.